 - Ninja Zombie Pirate Robot: The eponymous villain seems like an intended example of this.

 - Only Known by Their Nickname: The Hex Girls.
 Dusk, Luna and Thorn are Stage Names.
-Later, when her dad gets unmasked, it's subverted in the case of Thorn; her real name is Sally McKnight.
+Later, when her dad gets unmasked, it's subverted in the case of Thorn; her real name turns out to be Sally McKnight.

-- Screw This, I'm Outta Here: Dusk and Luna.
+- Screw This, I'm Outta Here!: Dusk and Luna after they're freed.

 - Spell Book: What the diary, which Ben Ravencroft is seeking, is.